Motorcycle safety gear

 - cover your feet—boots should be leather, have zipper/velcro fasteners to prevent your boots from sliding off, and overlap your pants to provide shin, ankle and instep protection.
 Avoid laces as they can get caught in your pegs, gears or brake levers

 - wear a back protector—dual density foam is recommended to protect your spine in case of a crash

 Improve your visibility

 Increasing your visibility can greatly reduce your chances of being involved in a crash — if other road users can see you, even in poor light or bad weather, they can avoid you.

-If you are a pillion passenger, you should also wear protective clothing—as you’re also exposed to the same elements and risks.
+If you are a pillion passenger, you should also wear protective gear, including a helmet, as you’re also exposed to the same elements and risks.